-• SEARCH: This selection allows you to turn off the Search Watts feature, or to adjust the power level to determine when the feature becomes active.
-The power level range selection is O Watts (off) to 20 Watts.
-If this feature is not needed, select SEARCH=Off.
-When 'Search' is turned off, the inverter continuously provides full AC voltage to the loads.
+SEARCH - This selection allows you to turn off the Search Watts feature, or to adjust the power level to determine when the feature becomes active.
+If this feature is not needed, select SEARCH = Off.
+When the Search Watts feature is turned off, the inverter continuously provides full AC voltage to the loads.

-Default setting - SEARCH = 5 Watts
+Default setting: SEARCH = 5 Watts